 3. Use Gift Cards

 You might think it strange to use discount gift cards for food, but you can actually purchase gift cards for grocery stores for dollars off the card’s face value.
-These cards will cut the price of buying health foods and allow you to shop your favorite stores.
+These cards will cut the price of buying healthy foods and allow you to shop for your favorite stores.

 4. Coupon It Up